-Ms. Darzins has extensive experience of business change in a variety of sectors including Director of Business Transformation at Sky plc
+Ms. Darzins has extensive experience sectors including Director of Business of business change in a variety of Transformation at Sky plc

 Ms. Darzins is a former independent consultant with EY.
-She served as Non-Executive Director at Moss Bros Group plc until the business was taken private in June 2020.
+She served as Group plc until the business was taken private in June 2020.